 Dragging Individual Files

-To drag an individual file, select the 'drag' icon at the top-right of the image thumbnail.
+To drag an individual file from the Overview screen, click and drag from the 'Drag & Drop' icon at the top-right of the image thumbnail.

 Placing Files into InDesign Documents

 Once you have selected your images, they will be loaded from OpenAsset onto your mouse in InDesign and you can click on any image frame or on the document itself to place them.

 Replacing an Image in an InDesign Document

 To replace an existing file in an InDesign document, drag and drop the file from OpenAsset as you would normally do, but when placing the image in InDesign, hold the alt-key ('Option' for Mac users) when you click to place.